TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 13/Revelation 13.5.md

 ---

-and there was given to him a mouth speaking great things and blasphemies; and there was given to him authority to continue forty and two months.
+A mouth speaking great things and blasphemy was given to him.
+Authority to make war for forty-two months was given to him.